svteja/Machine-Learning-projects/README.md

 📈 Model Performance Metrics
 Evaluates models using metrics like Accuracy, Precision, Recall, F1-Score, and ROC-AUC for reliable results.

-⚡ Real-time Data Integration
-Auto-updates model predictions when new data is uploaded to PostgreSQL, ensuring up-to-date risk assessments.

 💡 Data Visualizations
 Interactive plots showcasing distribution of risk levels, correlation heatmaps, and ROC curves for model evaluation.